Wine Regions

 D.O.
 Jumilla

-The extreme climate of Jumilla forces the native monastrell – known internationally as mourvèdre – variety to give the best of itself.
+The extreme climate of Jumilla forces the native grape variety monastrell – known internationally as mourvèdre – to give the best of itself.
 The red wines, emblematic and with great personality, prove it.
 The area includes around 40 wineries and more than 4,000 winegrowers, most of them in the town of Jumilla, at the foot of a legendary 15th-century castle.
 Wines are colorful and well bodied, and even in high in alcohol they present a fresh-tasting, preserving the grape variety’s characteristics.
+In addition to Monastrell, the region also produces exceptional Tempranillo wines known for their rich flavors and complexity.

 D.O.
 Jumilla Read More »